israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

 The Go sever will be my main form of connection to the camera feed.
 Because the ESP32-CAM cannot handle well multiple connections I decided to make a Go server that will stay connected to the camera feeds and keep the last frame on memory.
 This will allow me to fetch the image from the ESP32-CAM only once and feed it to as many connections as I need through the go server.
 This server will have 4 main endpoints:

 1. `/stream` - opens a connection to keep feeding the client with the latest frame from the ESP32-CAM
-1. `/capture` - serves the last frame in base64
+1. `/capture` - serves the last frame
+1. `/b64capture` - same as `/capture` but encodes to base64 before serving the frame
 1. `/streamai` - the same as `/stream` with the difference that the image fed has been processed by a YOLO model for object detection
 1. `/aicapture` - the same as `/capture` but with the image processed by AI
-1. `/ai` - endpoint for uploading images with the predicted bounding boxes
+1. `/aiupload` - endpoint for uploading images with the predicted bounding boxes

 The AI model will run in a python script.
 I found easier to use python as it has more support for different models and is easier to use them.
 The script will keep making requests to `/capture`, processing the imagem, drawing the bounding boxes around the detected objects and uploading the new image to another endpoint.